 In 1994, the Delaware County Planning Department completed a survey of historic resources in the Township.
 In 2009, based upon that research, the Township passed a Zoning Ordinance amendment to protect the identified historic resources in the Township.
 Currently, there are 134 designated structures and sites that are considered locally significant historic resources in Haverford Township.
-Historic preservation regulations do not limit the allowed uses of a building.
+Copies of the Township's Historic Resource Map and List may be found on the Township's website.